JakubNer/illustrator-web-component/README.md

 ![demo](https://github.com/JakubNer/narrator-web-component/blob/master/assets/demo.gif)

+The component provides three buttons:  'previous', 'next', 'replay'.
+The 'next' and 'previous' buttons move between flows.
+The 'replay' button re-issues the current flow's event.

-The component provides a play/pause button.
-All sections are clickable; a click jumps to the section's start time in the timeline and pauses the narration.
-The play/pause button can be clicked to resume the narration.
-As the play/pause state of narration changes, an event with the current flow's "id" and the current "playing" status is triggered.
+All sections are clickable; a click jumps to the section's flow and issues an event.

 If a section contains flows in subsections, the subsections' flows appear in sequence after all of the root sections flows finish "narrating".

-Compnent registered as "narrator".
+Compnent registered as "illustrator".

 ### Attributes